VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Introduction

 \section{Introduction}

-The rapid advancement of multimodal large language models (MLLMs)~\citep{cambrian,llava, videollava} have led to significant improvements in video understanding tasks, particularly in semantic reasoning and instruction-following~\cite{mllm_survey}.
-Despite these improvements, MLLMs still exhibit hallucinations, instances where they produce plausible but factually incorrect information~\cite{vcd}, raising concerns about their reliability in practical applications.\ To better understand and quantify these limitations, several benchmarks~\cite{videohallucer, pope, hallusionbench} and mitigation strategies~\cite{ha_dpo, hallucidoctor} have been developed to assess hallucinations in MLLMs systematically.\ These benchmarks curate fine-grained question-answer (QA) pairs specifically designed to induce hallucinations, often created through either GPT-4V~\cite{sharegpt4video, vript} or human annotators~\cite{mangalam2023egoschema}.
-However, these benchmarks have several limitations.
+The rapid advancement of multimodal large language models (MLLMs)~\citep{cambrian,llava, videollava} has led to significant improvements in video understanding, particularly in semantic reasoning and instruction-following~\cite{mllm_survey}.
+Despite these improvements, MLLMs tend to generate hallucinations, producing plausible but factually incorrect information~\cite{vcd}, raising concerns about their reliability in practical applications.\ To better understand and quantify these limitations, several benchmarks~\cite{videohallucer, pope, hallusionbench} and mitigation strategies~\cite{ha_dpo, hallucidoctor} have been developed to systematically evaluate hallucinations in MLLMs.\ These benchmarks curate fine-grained question-answer (QA) pairs designed to trigger hallucinations, often created using either GPT-4V~\cite{sharegpt4video, vript} or human annotators~\cite{mangalam2023egoschema}.
+However, these benchmarks come with several limitations.
 First, the datasets are typically small in scale, containing fewer than 1,000 videos and 2,000 QA pairs.
-This limited scale is due to the time and cost involved in generating high-quality QA pairs, whether using GPT-4V or through human annotation, which makes the process inefficient.
+This limited scale is due to the time and cost involved in generating high-quality QA pairs, making the process inefficient.
 Second, the primary focus of the existing benchmarks is on hallucinations in static elements of videos~\citep{mhalubench, phd}, such as objects~\cite{pope, rohrbach2018object}, their attributes~\cite{mmhal_bench, amber}, and spatial relationships~\cite{han2024instinctive}.
-This limits the benchmark's efficacy in evaluating the temporal and dynamic content of videos.
+This limits the benchmark's efficacy in evaluating dynamic and temporal content in videos.
 Third, the benchmarks are constructed with limited question types (e.g., binary QA only), constraining the assessment of the model's understanding of dynamic aspects, such as temporal scene transitions, inherent to video content.